bobaejeon/bobaejeon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: No shooting is always miss :dart:
+subtitle: "No shooting is always miss :dart:"

 profile:
   align: right